jphall663/interpretable_machine_learning_with_python/README.md

 To use these notebooks outside of the Safari platform, follow the instructions below.

+### H2O Aquarium (recommended)

+H2O Aquarium is a free educational environment that hosts these notebooks among many other H2o-related resources.
+To use these notebooks in Aquarium:

+1. Navigate to the Aquarium URL: https://aquarium.h2o.ai

+2. Create a new Aquarium account.

+3. Check the registered email inbox and use the temporary password to login to Aquarium.

+4. Click `Browse Labs.`

+5. Click `View Detail` under *Patrick Hall’s MLI Tutorial*.

+6. Click `Start Lab` (This can take several minutes).

+7. Click on the *Jupyter URL* when it becomes available.

+8. Enter the token `h2o`.

+9. Browse/run the Jupyter notebooks.

+10. Click `End Lab` when you are finished.

-### Docker Installation (recommended)
+### Docker Installation

 A Dockerfile is provided to build a docker container with all necessary packages and dependencies.
-This is the easiest way to use these examples if you are on Mac OS X, \*nix, or Windows 10.
+This is a way to use these examples if you are on Mac OS X, \*nix, or Windows 10.
 To do so:

 1. Install and start [docker](https://www.docker.com/).